 Discussion – sometimes just a chat and sharing ideas can be all it takes to solve a problem.

 Incredible Years programme – supporting parents to manage their children and their behaviour more positively at home.
 Mrs Hart is able to deliver this programme if there are sufficient parents available to participate.
-Alternatively, you may be able to take part in this programme at Hilton Primary School.

 Individual Support – bespoke support for the individual needs of children including anxiety, anger, self-esteem, identity, friendships, bereavement and peer work.